 The whole idea here is to be as efficient as possible with your water usage, so do the bulk of the cleaning with your bucket and brushes.
 If you want to use Wet Dreams now, you can, just keep in mind that it will use more water.
-If you want to apply a sealant to your wheels and not use Wet Dreams, After Glow would be perfect to use after washing and drying the whole car.
+If you want to apply a sealant to your wheels and not use Wet Dreams, Bead Machine would be perfect to use after washing and drying the whole car.

 Quickly go around the car and spray Wheely Clean or Orange Agent in a sweeping motion onto the wheels, making sure to get into all the corners and crevices of the wheels.
 Immediately after spraying the last wheel, apply the Snow Job snow foam.

 With your cannon mixture made up, it's important to work quickly here so that we are as efficient as we can be, to use as little water as possible.